APP DESIGN | RESEARCH & DESIGN

 Long-term goal

-Partner with leadership for implementation, and allocate budget for development of MVP.
-The further goal is to expand into communication tools and personalised content delivery.
+Partner with staff to implement the MVP and allocate budget for its development, with a longer-term goal of expanding into communication tools and personalised content delivery.